risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 ## Starting your Stage

 Your stage needs a set amount of rules to be declared in order to work as intended.
 This section will be in Unity specifically, if you want to start with code you can go [here](#creating-mod-framework-and-loading-your-stage).
-This section goes over the ``SceneDef`` Scriptable Object so make sure to cross reference here occassionally if you decide to start with code.
+This section goes over the ``SceneDef`` Scriptable Object so make sure to cross reference here occasionally if you decide to start with code.

 RoR2EditorKit also has a Stage Wizard that sets up your stage for you.
 To use it, right click in your Project field, then go ``RoR2EditorKit`` > ``Wizards`` > ``Stage``.
 Make sure a token prefix and Manifest is present in the RoR2EditorKit settings in the Thunderkit Settings tab.
 After generating the stage, make sure to still read through these upcoming sections to fully grasp what was generated.
 Make sure to also double check that your stage is accurate to that of the tutorial; the wizard is missing a few things as it was made with less known knowledge about stage making.
 This will be fixed soon.